-Evaluation: There will be a midterm and final that will evaluate the students on the comprehension of topics as well as on the skills developed in the course.
-The exams will be essaystyle with open Navi/resources (as the goal of the course is not to memorize the information).
+Evaluation: There will be a midterm and final that will evaluate the students on the comprehension of topics and the skills developed in the course.
+The exams will be essay-style with open Navi/resources (as the goal of the course is not to memorize the information).

-read Peshat before exploring the mefarshim will enhance students' understanding of the text and the ideas of added by the mefarshim on a deeper level.
-Engagement with the text gives the student an opportunity to 'own' her learning in a manner that cannot be achieved by a 'sage on the stage'-style class.
+to 'own' her learning in a manner that cannot be achieved by a 'sage on the stage'-style class.
 Grappling with the language and concepts facilitates a deeper and more enduring learning.